lanl/spotlight/README.md

 # Spotlight

-This is a Python package for parallelized optimization of Rietveld refinement plans.
+This is a Python package for parallelized optimization on distributed-computing resources.
+Spotlight was initially designed for the optimization of Rietveld refinements.